 Type

-Casting to array
+Casting to array or object

 While PHP can cast scalar values implicitly based on the current